All you need to know about hosting a #play14 event

 • Chocolate bars

-#play14 global organization will provide you with some shared resources and the co-founders will help you host your event.
-You won’t be alone in this adventure.
-We have a Slack account that helps us keep in touch with all local organizers and we keep ourselves available for video conferencing if need be.
+The #play14 global organization will provide you with shared resources, and co-founders/mentors will assist you in hosting your event, so you won’t be alone in this journey.
+We maintain a Slack channel and a WhatsApp Community for communication among local organizers and offer video conferencing for additional support.

 Website and registration